 Unfortunately, if your pup eats the seaweed it is likely to expand as it absorbs fluid in the stomach and intestine.
 This causes blockages that can be potentially fatal if not caught early.

-For this reason, be aware of any dried seaweed when waling your dog on the beach.
+For this reason, be aware of any dried seaweed when walking your dog on the beach.
 If he goes near it, quickly pull him away.
 This applies to any type of seaweed, including mayweed, kelp and sea oak.

 If you suspect your dog ate some dried seaweed, contact your vet immediately, as his condition could rapidly get worse.
 It may only take a few hours to go from perfectly healthy to close to death, so watch out for symptoms such as vomiting, diarrhoea and appetite loss.
+Treatment may involve induced vomiting, IV fluids, and other supportive care.

 In most cases, it is safe for dogs to eat seaweed.
 In fact, many types of seaweed are nutritionally dense, so in small amounts they may help improve your dog’s coat, joint health and cognitive function.